Magic Stone Gourmet: Light novel

 Written by Ryou Yuuki, Magic Stone Gourmet: Eating Magical Power Made Me the Strongest! began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on September 9, 2017.
-It was later acquired by Fujimi Shobo who began publishing it with illustrations by Chisato Naruse under its Kadokawa Books imprint on November 10, 2018.
-Nine volumes have been published as of June 10, 2021.
+It was later acquired by Fujimi Shobo who published nine volumes with illustrations by Chisato Naruse under its Kadokawa Books imprint from November 10, 2018 to June 10, 2021.
 The series is licensed in English by J-Novel Club.